 |Choice||not an abbreviation but a series of optional car parts.|

 In addition to the regular kits, two more levels of kits were available:

 |GPV||Grade-up Painting Version||kits contain a factory painted body.
 In case of a race car markings were also tampo-printed on the body and finished with a clear coat, resulting in a high-quality finish.|

 |GMV||Grade-up Maniac Version||kits contain additional detail parts (white metal, photo-etched metal, etc.)|

-The G-P series consists of 1/43rd scale assembled model cars, attractively mounted on a detailed base painted as a piece of road or track with curb stones, covered by a clear display case and wrapped in a box with cutouts in front and top sides.
-Each box is printed in colors that match the colors of the car inside.
+The G-P series consists of 1/43rd scale assembled model cars, often attractively mounted on a detailed base painted as a piece of road or track with kerb stones, covered by a clear display case and wrapped in a box with cutouts in front and top sides.
+Each box is printed in colors that match the colors of team of the car inside.

 The car bodies were made out of resilient ABS plastic, allowing for fine details and opening parts like doors and hood.